 Special Event Sign Trailer

 A trailer with select traffic control devices is available for rent from the Highway Department.
 Included are Event in Progress signs, Slow/Stop paddles, safety cones and vests.
 These items will help to make the traveling public aware that something out of the ordinary is happening along a public roadway.
-Request use of the Event Sign Trailer on-line.
+Call (218) 824-1110 to reserve the Event Sign Trailer.
 Rental fee is $25.00.

 The County Board adopted a Mailbox Support Policy (PDF) which was revised on January 1, 2017.
 The policy includes a diagram (PDF) showing specifications for installation of the approved swing-a-way mailbox support.